HumanCellAtlas/data-bundle-examples/README.md

 ## 10x

-## TODO
+## TODO & Questions for the Group
 * we need to check the fastq files, I don't think they are correct since we expect multiple fastq files per data bundle.
 * we have a cell.json and sample.json... do we need both?
+Laura and Tim think it's overlapping for sample and should just use sample.json.
+* where does quality control for a release go?
+* what about samples being run multiple times (multiple lanes)?
+Do they get individual data bundles or a single data bundle which has been combined?
 *